bitovi/academy/src/react/4-props.md

 }
 ```

-The button above runs a simple function whenever the user clicks it.
+The button above calls `console.log('clicked')` whenever the user clicks it.
 But once again, we're running into a re-usability issue.

-Suppose we wanted to perform a custom action when the button is clicked instead of the hard-coded `console.log('clicked')`.
+Suppose we wanted to perform an arbitrary action when the button is clicked instead of the hard-coded `console.log('clicked')`.

-Here we would use a callback prop.
-We'll actually pass the component a callback function as one of its props, which it will run whenever the button is clicked.
-Note that by convention, these custom callback props should begin with `on` just like native DOM events:
+To accomplish that, we would use a callback prop.
+To do so, simply pass the component a callback function as one of its props to be called whenever the button is clicked.
+Note that by convention, callback props should begin with `on` just like native DOM events:

 ```jsx
 function MyButton({onButtonClick}) {  // here we're destructuring the props object